paulasilvatech/Mainframe-AI-Modernization/docs/03-foundation/patterns/containerized-rehosting-pattern.md

 - **Test Scenario Generation**: Developing test cases for validation
 - **Performance Optimization**: Recommendations for tuning containerized applications

-## Real-World Example

-A retail company had an inventory management system running on their mainframe that was reliable but expensive to maintain.
-They implemented the Containerized Rehosting Pattern to:

-1. Containerize their CICS and COBOL applications with minimal changes
-2. Deploy the containers to Azure Kubernetes Service
-3. Implement auto-scaling based on seasonal demand patterns
-4. Integrate with modern microservices for new e-commerce functionality

-The solution reduced their operational costs by 40%, improved scalability during peak retail seasons, and provided a path for incremental modernization of specific components in the future.

 ## When to Use This Pattern

 This pattern is ideal when: